 You take dry corn, soak it in lime and water overnight.
 Rub the kernels together to remove the loose hulls and rinse well.
 Grind the corn until it’s fine and reintroduce small amounts of water until the dough is soft but not sticking to your hands or the bowl.
 Next, mash it flat and put it on a hot (350º) surface.
 Turn it in about a minute, cook it another two, and flip it again.
 Let it puff up and if it doesn’t don’t worry, just let it cook for another two minutes.
-Finally give it to the person closest to you and do it again.
-Or follow the instructions on a bag of masa.
+Finally give it to the person closest to you and do it again…or buy a bag of masa and follow the instructions on a bag.

 Any chilé, they’re all good really.
 These are my recent obsession.
 They are fresh Cayenne peppers grown at Coffee Pot Farms in Dilkon AZ.
 We met Cherilyn and Mike vending at the Winslow Farmers Market and we’re buying for our own consumption and now offering Coffee Pot Farms fresh produce at the Mercantile!